self-actuated/actuated.com/posts/2023-12-04-custom-sizes-bpf-kvm.md

 ---
-title: "December Boost: Custom Job Sizes, eBPF Support, & KVM Acceleration"
+title: "December Boost: Custom Job Sizes, eBPF Support & KVM Acceleration"
 description: "You can now request custom amounts of RAM and vCPU for jobs, run eBPF within jobs, and use KVM acceleration."
 tags:
 - ebpf